KAR-NG/Life-Expectancy-Statistical-Analysis-WHO-/life.md

 </div>

-It is a common procedure that if a row (observation) contains too many missing values, it should be removed otherwise filling up its missing values by estimation would be too unrealistic and synthetic.
-It i
+If a row (observation) contains too many missing values, it should be removed otherwise filling up its missing values by estimation would be too unrealistic and synthetic.
+Generally, one should remove a row if it contains 60% of missing values.
+One can also choose not to remove a row with many missing values if some of its data is useful to analyse a particular important business question.

-There are 1289 rows out of the 2938 rows contain missing value.
+From the table above, there are 1289 rows out of the 2938 rows contain missing value.
 It will be less practical to remove all of these rows just to be able to ensure there is no missing data in the dataset.
+Furthermore, the maximum proportion of missing value is 40.9% which is less than 60%.

-I will adopt an imputation method using machine learning algorithm to fill up these missing values.
-The algorithm will make use entire dataset and predict what might the best possible values for these missing cells.
+In this project, I will adopt an imputation method using machine learning algorithm to fill up these missing values.
+The algorithm will make use of the entire dataset and predict what might the best possible estimates for these missing cells.

 # DATA CLEANING

 ## White Space Trimming and punctuation remove

-This section remove leading and/or trailing white spaces in character variables “Country” and “Status”.
+Remove leading and/or trailing white spaces in character variables “Country” and “Status”.

 ``` r
 life <- life %>%